-In November 2016, the FASB issued ASU No. 2016-18 which requires that amounts generally described as restricted cash to be included with cash and cash equivalents when reconciling the beginning-of-period and end-of-period total amounts shown on the statement of cash flows.
+In November 2016, the FASB issued ASU 2016-18 which requires that amounts generally described as restricted cash to be included with cash and cash equivalents when reconciling the beginning-of-period and end-of-period total amounts shown on the statement of cash flows.
 ASU 2016-18 does not provide a definition of restricted cash or restricted cash equivalents.
 The Company adopted ASU 2016-18 on January 1, 2018.
 The new guidance will only be applicable to amounts described by the Company as restricted cash.
-The Company currently does not have amounts described as restricted cash; however, the Company's consolidated statement of cash flows for the year ended December 31, 2016 will be recast to present \$22.3 billion of restricted cash as beginning of period cash and cash equivalents.
+The adoption of ASU 2016-18 did not have a material impact to the Company's consolidated financial statements.